-The annual budgetary process refines the prioritisation of capital projects, a process that considers various factors such as alignment with the Community Strategic Plan, risk management, optimising asset renewal for best value, and adherence to statutory obligations.
-To ensure ongoing adaptability and responsiveness to changing circumstances, Quarterly Reviews are conducted, which assess factors impacting the capital works programs, including but not limited to weather events, resource availability (personnel, materials, etc.), and cost evaluations.
+The annual budgetary process refines the prioritisation of capital projects through the ePMO, which assesses and provides advice on the suitability of projects for inclusion into the annual budget and LTFP based on the described scope, alignment with the Community Strategic Plan, stakeholder engagement, risk management, optimising asset renewal for best value and adherence to statutory obligations., To ensure ongoing adaptability and responsiveness to changing circumstances, Quarterly Reviews are conducted, which assess factors impacting the capital works programs, including but not limited to weather events, resource availability (personnel, materials, etc.), and cost evaluations.

 The following table compares the capital works, by asset class, for the three scenarios identified in Council's Long-Term Financial Plan (LTFP), a key component of the resourcing strategy.
+The values in the table are the cumulative total amounts across the 10 Year CWP.
 Further details, by financial year, are provided in Appendix B.